Myth of Metaphysical Neutrality (mmn)

 From Method to Metaphysics

-The secularization of intellectual authority.
+Secularization of intellectual authority.
 As political power shifted from religious to secular institutions, the tactical reasons for methodological restriction weakened.
 But by then, the habit of studying only quantifiable phenomena had become institutionalized, and physicalist assumptions began to feel like common sense rather than philosophical commitments.

 Success misattribution.
 The remarkable achievements of physics created what we might call method-metaphysics conflation.
 The empirical success of quantitative methods was incorrectly attributed to physicalist assumptions rather than to the methods themselves.